Notice of renewal of information collection; request for comment.

 Affected Public: Individuals or households; businesses or other for-profits; and not-for-profit institutions.

-Estimated Total Annual Respondent (Hourly) Cost Burden: $205,000.00.
+Estimated Total Annual Respondent (Hourly) Cost Burden: $284,700.00.
 The USPTO expects that attorneys in private firms will complete these applications.
-The professional hourly rate for attorneys is $410.
-Using this hourly rate, the USPTO estimates that the total respondent cost burden for this collection is [AMOUNT] per year.
+The professional hourly rate for intellectual property attorneys is $438.
+The attorney rates are found in the 2017 Report of the Economic Survey of the America Intellectual Property Law Association (AIPLA).
+Using this hourly rate, the USPTO estimates that the total respondent cost burden for this collection is $284,700.00 per year.

 |IC No.||Item||Hours||Responses (yr)||Burden (hrs/yr)||Rate ($/hr)||Total cost burden|